 - Some pack meetings have Bake Sales run by den parents, usually selling pizza, drinks, and snacks.
 All the proceeds go to your den account.
 Note: September's pack meeting will not have a bake sale.

-- Pack meetings should attended by at least one parent, but many of the activities are geared towards the whole family, so feel free to bring all your kids to meetings such as the October Fall Harvest Farm meeting and the Fun Fair meeting.
+- Pack meetings should attended by at least one parent, but many of the activities are geared towards the whole family, so feel free to bring all your kids to meetings such as the October Family Campout meeting and the Fun Fair meeting.
 Siblings also enjoy watching the Pinewood Derby and Raingutter Regatta races we have, and if not there are always the pizza and doughnuts to keep them occupied (see above).

 - One or two per month, just the boys in your grade